fbecart/zinoma/README.md

 #### Watch mode (`--watch`)

-The execution of `zinoma` normally ends as soon as all the specified targets are built.

-However, Žinoma also offers a watch mode which can be enabled with the `--watch` option of the command line.
+Žinoma offers a watch mode which can be enabled with the `--watch` option of the command line.
 Instead of exiting, Žinoma will keep an eye open on the targets' `input_paths`, and will re-execute the relevant targets in case filesystem changes are detected.

-When watch mode is enabled, Žinoma also runs the services of the built targets.
-A service will be restarted every time its target's build completes.

 #### Clean flag (`--clean`)